Free delivery and quick, free installation

 Once you’ve stirred your paint and prepared your brushes, it’s time to apply the first coat.
 Start from the top right panel and work your way down until you’re finished.
 This could take a couple of hours if your door is larger than a two-car garage.

 If your door isn’t fully covered by the first coat of paint, wait for it to dry before applying another coat.
-Keep in mind that an oil-based paint will take much longer to dry than an acrylic latex paint.
+Remember to let the paint cure for at least 12 hours between coats—the exact time depends on the size of your garage.
+If you’re using an oil-based paint, it will take much longer to dry than an acrylic latex paint.

 Best Metal Garage Door Paint Options

 The ideal paint for a garage door will resist fading and peeling while bonding reliably to the metal surface.
-Oil-based and acrylic latex paints are two options that do this well.
+Acrylic latex and oil-based paints are two options that do this well and offer superior durability and adhesion.
+To further enhance the protection of your garage door, consider opting for a gloss or semi-gloss finish.

 Oil-based paint is more rust- and stain-resistant than acrylic latex varieties, but may yellow or oxidize over time.
 Since it’s more durable, it takes longer to dry, sometimes over a day.
 Oil-based paints also emit high levels of VOCs, which can negatively impact the environment, your health, and your garage’s air quality.